 Revelation 17:1-18 speaks of "the great harlot" as part of the end time scenario.
 Throughout the Old Testament the term "harlot" is used as a metaphor for false religion and the great harlot indicates that a one world religion is a key feature of the End Times.
 Most of the arguments I've seen have pointed to Roman Catholicism and Islam as being the prophesied one world religion.
 Some even say that the "one world religion" points to the "Emergent Church".
 Current event suggest this is partially right.
 The Christian Left, which is a concentrated form of the Emergent Church, loudly, proudly proclaims that "Jesus is not the only way" This excellent blog post points out that this one cold heretical statement may be the true one world religion

-Do All Roads Lead To God?
+Do All Roads Lead To God?by

 Reblogged from Midwest Christian Outreach, Inc.